grudloff/grudloff.github.io/_posts/2023-08-30-mongodb_journal.md

 ### Enabling Modification

 When a user clicks the "Modify" button, we need to transition from the regular view mode to the modification mode.
-We achieve this by setting session state variables that indicate the modification process has started.
+We achieve this by setting session state variables that indicate the modification process has ed.
 This allows us to differentiate between the two modes and adjust the UI accordingly.

 ```python
 if not st.session_state.get("modifying", False):